ucdavis/ucd-theme-tasks/docs/config.md

 * __enabled__ - (Boolean) value that will enable or disable css related Gulp tasks.
 * __src__ - (Array) The location of all files to compile from SCSS to CSS.
 Notice the use of asterisks in the source path, `sass/**/*.scss`.
 This path is using `gulp-sass-glob` to get all files ending in .scss from all folders in source/sass.
 You can also exclude files by prefixing with `!` such as `!sass/exclude.scss`
 * __vendor__ - (Array) List of vendor CSS files to include in compilation.
 Compiles to `vendor.css`.
+* __autoVendor__ - (Boolean) Set to `true` if you want css files automatically loaded into the `vendor.css` file from each npm package added as a dependency.
+It will first look for a `dist` folder in each package and then add the css files.
+If no `dist` folder is found then it will add all css files in the package.
+You can disable this, but it means that you will have to manually add any css file directly into the `vendor` array.
+This is useful if you find yourself spending more time excluding files and it would be simpler to explicitly add them manually.
 * __dest__ - The location to place the compiled CSS.
 * __flattenDestOutput__ - (Boolean) value for minification of compiled CSS.
 * __lint__ - Validate code standards with [sass-lint](https://github.com/sasstools/sass-lint).